prashikl007/Reflectance_Spectrophotometer_Spectrum_Analyzer_with_Deep_Learning/README.md

-# Relfection Spectrophotometer Spectrum Analyzer with Deep Learning
+# Reflectance Spectrophotometer Spectrum Analyzer with Deep Learning
 script to analyze the visible spectrum of element from camera to corresponding wavelengths.

 # Spectrometer setup